In this article, you’ll learn what is Fit? And Types of Fits, System, & Reasons for using fits in metrology.

 Read Also: Types of Screws and Their Uses [Pictures & PDF]

-#2 Transition Fit
+#2 Interference Fit

 In this type of fit, the size of the male part or shaft is kept comparatively a bit thicker than the female part of the hole.
 But the parts of this type of fit can be fitted with some pressure.
-Push fits and ringing fits come under these types.

 #1 Push Fit